Ping-Hu/D_Math/README.md

 – Project files
 – Explain your algorithm for each requirement
 (1).
 Trace Boundaries
-(2).
+Method one: implement boundary tracing by myself.
+First, find an edge with only one half edge which is a boundary edge.
+Second, trace this boundary edge to find the adjacent boundary edge by checking if he->he_next()->he_sym() == NULL.
+Third, store found boundary edges in a list called boundary.
+Method two: directly call the method bound.loops().size() (2).
 Euler Number
+Euler number is computed according to the function (numFaces + numVertices -numEdges).
 (3).
 Face Normal
+d = (v1 → point() − v0 → point) × (v2 → point() − v0 → point)

 (4).
 Vertex Normal

 (5).
 Vertex Gaussian Curvature

 (6).
 Gauss-Bonnet Formula